Neuralink and You: A Human-AI Symbiosis

 What Does Neuralink Do?

-Initially, Neuralink will help people with paralysis to regain independence in their day-to-day lives.
+Musk makes no secret of the fact that the medical applications of Neuralink are a gateway to commercial use.
+The initial goal of Neuralink is to give people with paralysis more independence in their day-to-day lives.
 They'll be able to control their computers and mobile devices with their minds—to send emails, browse the internet, and express creativity.

 "It could, in principle, fix anything that's wrong with the brain." - Elon Musk